Bluff Branch: Locomotives

 Steam locomotives used on the line were mainly restricted to the lightweight U and Q class along with smaller tank locomotives such as WA, WF, F and D classes.
 The reason being the only turning facilities at Bluff was the "Wye" layout that was part of the wharf's lighter rail access bridges.
 Only the tank locomotives could use the wharf trackage and they were assisted by a capstan winch system that could pull wagons into position under ship's cranes, Bluff town wharf never having cranes.
 The small shunters would also assist with handling rakes of wagons to and from the Ocean Beach freezing works.

 Locomotives were serviced at a modest two road depot located at the northern end of the station yard although, apart from the wharf shunters, only one mainline locomotive remained overnight to head the first early 5:00am mixed train to Invercargill.

 By the 1960s, most trains between Invercargill and Bluff were in charge of AB and JA class locomotives, the latter were regular performers on the school trains until their demise.

 Island Harbour

 In the early 1950s, New Zealand was basking in a large economic boom period and modernisation around the country was taking place.
 Southland was at the forefront of a major agricultural export boom and the now ageing town wharf simply couldn't cope with the heavy demands of rail traffic and busy shipping causing it.

 The Harbour Board decided to build an island harbour facility that could handle the then latest bulk meat loading methods.
-This new island construction was begun in 1955.
+This new island construction was begun in 1952.
 The island would have a substantial rail network built on it, and it is connected to the mainland by a combined road/rail bridge (road alongside rail).
+Island Harbour opened for traffic on 3 December 1960.